ThePenguinsGit/ihatemy.live/content/docs/getting-started/performance.md

 Observable is used to see what's specifically lagging the server.
 To start using Observable you need to set a keybind!
 ![Observable GUI](/img/docs/performance/observable-keybind.png "Fancy")
 As you can see, you just need to search for "Profiler" and it will show up!
 (Be sure to select a keybind that has no conflicts!)
-After pressing that keybind you'll see this screen.
+After pressing that keybind you'll see this screen:

 <div style="text-align: center;">
 <img style="display: inline-block;" src="/img/docs/performance/observable-gui.png">